 - Re-watching shows, or watching mediocre shows

 Like I mentioned before, my goal is to maximize my ability to do Work.
-I view it as a mana bar - working decreases my energy over time, and both Active Rest and Passive Rest potentially increase it.
-However, Active Rest is much more efficient at restoring energy than Passive Rest.
+I view it similar to a mana bar - working decreases my energy over time, and both Active Rest and Passive Rest increase it.
+However, Active Rest is much more effective at restoring energy than Passive Rest.

 TLDR; Focus on activities that lead you towards your goals.
-If you feel like you don't have the energy to work on those things, effectively rest and avoid activities that may feel good, but aren't truly recharging in nature.
+If you feel like you don't have the energy to work on those things, effectively rest and avoid activities that aren't truly recharging.